Tapahtumatinder/Hello_Strangers_App/README.md

 ### Prerequisites
   - Using the app requires creating an account with your email address and name.
-  - Currently only available on android.
+  - Currently only available on Expo Go and GitHub.

 ### Installation